mrnabilnoh/workout-plan-garmin-connect/weekly_workout_plan.md

 - Focus on form and control, not weight.
 - Rest 60–90 seconds between sets.
 - If a movement feels too hard, do fewer reps or choose an easier variation.
+- For exercises like Cable Lateral Raises, prioritize form over weight.
+You can find many instructional videos online by searching "Cable Lateral Raise form".
 - Log these workouts in Garmin Connect using the exact exercise names above.

 ---